michalakadam/debian_essentials/README.md

 * updates *apt* package manager
 * enables user to set *terminator* as a default terminal
 * set *zsh* as default shell (of course!)

-### What does this script does not do?

-* manipulate .zshrc for best zsh experience
+* adds useful alises to bash and zsh

 **Do you have any problems with running this program?**
 <br />